hermangroup/docs/introduction/features.rst

    that denomination directly to itself, but in a different address (called a change address).
 #.
 In order to fully obscure your funds, your wallet must repeat this
-   process a number of times with each denomination.
+   process several times with each denomination.
 Each time the process is completed, it's called a "round".
 Each round of PrivateSend makes it exponentially more difficult to determine where your funds originated.
 The user may choose between 1-16 rounds of